 The Sixteenth Century Society and Conference (SCSC) promotes scholarship on the early modern era, broadly defined (ca. 1450 – ca. 1660).
 Providing opportunities for intellectual exchange among scholars of the period, the Society also actively encourages the integration of younger colleagues into the academic community.
 The geographical scope of the organization is as international as its membership.
-The SCSC welcomes scholars from all disciplines in early modern studies, including history, art history, religion, history of science, musicology, and literary and cultural studies in English, French, German, Italian, and Spanish.
-The Society holds one annual meeting in a different city each year, usually during the month of October, with an average of more than 700 participants.
+The SCSC welcomes scholars from all disciplines in early modern studies including history, art history, religion, history of science, musicology, digital humanities, Ottoman studies, and literary and cultural studies in English, French, German, Italian, and Spanish.
+The Society holds one annual meeting in a different city each year, usually during the month of October, with an average of more than 800 participants.

-The draft program (UPDATED 6 July) for the 2014 New Orleans Conference is now available: Click here to view or download the program.
+The program for the 2014 New Orleans Conference is still available: Click here to view or download the program.

 - 22-25 October 2015: Vancouver, British Columbia, Canada